redyz13/SD-Progetto/README.md

 ---

+### 🧹 **SonarQube Quality Gates**

+The project adopts the Sonar way quality gate, which evaluates only new code and requires all the following conditions to be satisfied:

+* No new bugs
+* No new vulnerabilities
+* Limited technical debt
+* All new security hotspots are reviewed
+* Sufficient test coverage on new code
+* Limited code duplication

+If any of these criteria are not met, SonarQube marks the analysis as failed, blocking the quality gate.

+---

 ## 🚀 CI/CD Pipeline

-The repository uses a **two-workflow CI/CD setup** designed to automate testing, reporting, and deployment.
+The repository uses a **three-workflow GitHub Actions setup** to automate testing, quality analysis, security checks, and container delivery.

+---

-### 1️⃣ CI/CD Pipeline (Build & Verification)
+### 1️⃣ CI/CD Pipeline (Build, Tests, Coverage & Code Quality)

 Triggered on every push or pull request to `main`, this workflow performs: